omeka/omeka-s-enduser/docs/modules/csvimport.md

 Some other modules add functionality to the CSV import process.
 If you have these modules installed and active, you will have access to the following options when using CSV Import.

 ### Mapping
 If you have [Mapping](../mapping/) (minimum version 1.1.0) installed and active, you will have two additional options in the "Map to Omeka S data" tab when importing Items.
-Note that these options do not appear for any other import, including Mixed Resources.
+Note that these options do not appear for any other import type, including Mixed Resources.

 ![Add mapping drawer with additional options for "Resource location" and "default map view"](../modules/modulesfiles/csvimport_mapping1.png)